 Our campus was originally built by Parsons College beginning in the mid 19th century.
 Maharishi University of Management purchased the campus in 1974 and has been developing it through renovation, demolition, and construction ever since then.

 The current campus buildings have a capacity to house about 750 students in private rooms and about 900 students in classroom space.
-In our five year strategic plan, we are projecting that enrollment on our Fairfield campus will grow to about 1300 students by the fall of 2017, with about 1,000 of those students living on campus.
-Clearly there will be a need for both new student housing as well as classroom/office space in the coming five years.
+In our five-year strategic plan, we project that enrollment on our Fairfield campus will grow to about 1,300 students by the fall of 2017, with about 1,000 living on campus.
+We clearly need both new student housing and new classroom and office space in the coming five years.

-To learn more about what a master plan is, what role a landscape architect plays and why it is valuable to college campuses please read Designing a Unified Campus.
+To learn more about what a master plan is, what role a landscape architect plays and why it is valuable to college campuses please read Designing a Unified Campus